dtemkin/dtemkin.github.io/_posts/2020-06-10-DIY-Server.md

 - Database Server
 - DDNS
 - Port Forwarding
+- Plex
+- Compute Server
 ---

 ### Motivation
-   Recently, I have been exploring tensorflow as a means to 'level-up' my Data Science knowledge and I found out that my old W520 while definitely suped up in terms of ram and cpu has a GPU that only runs CUDA 3.0 whereas tensorflow requires a minimum of CUDA 3.5.
+   I found out that my old W520 while definitely upgraded in terms of RAM (32 GB) and CPU (i7-3720QM) nevertheless, I am always looking for ways to minimize the system resources of my laptop and since AWS has the potential to generate some insane [run-away bills](https://twitter.com/forrestbrazeal/status/1389622850567421952).
-   So I decided why not convert this old Mac Pro 3,1 I found next to the dumpster into a 'compute' server (or single-node computing cluster) which I could use to train and run more complex machine learning models and/or perform passive data collection.
+   So I decided why not convert this old Mac Pro 1,1 I found next to the dumpster into a 'compute' server (or single-node computing cluster) which I could use to train large machine learning models or perform passive data collection without bogging down my the resources on my .

    There are other reasons to do this DIY like it affords one the opportunity to learn how the resources are configured and constructed but more that anything I was simply worried that if I tried to run any tests using EC2 or another cloud service